ZhdanDrew/ZhdanDrew/README.md

 React Front-End Developer
 -------------------

-I have been studying to become a Front-end Developer for over a year now, gaining firsthand experience in the field.
-I am proficient in HTML, CSS, JavaScript, TypeScript, and React framework.
-Designing user-responsive web apps makes me happy, allowing my users to interact easily without any barriers.
-I have everything at my fingertips, except for a few moments before catching up with everything that is happening around me, as an expert should do from time to time.
-I always try to improve my skills by contributing to as many open-source projects as possible and making them work as well as they can to satisfy all user needs, with the help of other developers.
+As a front-end developer with over a year of non-commercial experience, I'm proficient in HTML, CSS, JavaScript, TypeScript, and the React framework.
+I find joy in crafting user-responsive web applications that ensure seamless user interactions.
+Staying abreast of industry developments is crucial, so I make it a point to stay informed and continuously enhance my skills.
+Contributing to open-source projects is not just a passion but a way to collaborate with fellow developers to create robust solutions that meet diverse user needs.

 * 🌍  I'm based in Ukraine
 * ✉️  You can contact me at [zhdanov.andrey21@gmail.com](mailto:zhdanov.andrey21@gmail.com)